Condolence Letter to Business Colleague for Lost Job

 To a colleague from another company, with whom you had regular, but superficial contact:

-If a colleague leaves under conflict or duress:
+To a colleague who leaves under conflict or duress:

 - Do offer to make connections or write a letter of recommendation, if you are willing.